How To Write a Two-Week Notice (With Templates)

 Plan for an immediate departure.
 Your employer may ask you to leave as soon as you give notice.
 Depending on company policy, you may not be paid past that day.
 Be prepared by backing up important files and compiling samples of your work for your portfolio.
 Consult company guidelines so you're aware of resignation policies.

 Follow your manager’s instructions for next steps.
 Your manager might ask you to put together a transition plan, finish specific projects or write a goodbye note to your colleagues.

 Explore more articles

-- How To Write an Attorney Resignation Letter (With Examples)
+- How To Write an Announcement Letter (Plus Examples and Tips)